stevej2608/dash-spa/README.md

 * Register, name, email, password.
 Verification code send by email.
 * Enter the email verification code.

 * Normal user login.

 * Reset forgotten password, Password reset code sent by email.
 * Enter password reset code.
 * Enter new password, confirm new password.
 * Login using new password.

+* User admin table with Add, Edit and Delete.
+Accessible only when signed in with *admin* rights.

 ![](docs/img/admin-views.png)